-Quizzes/Reading Checks (400 points)
+Quizzes (400 points)

-There are several quizzes which must be taken online via the learning management system (Canvas).
-The quizzes are designed to 1) verify that you have reviewed the required text and supplemental materials, and 2) to check your understanding of the content.
+There are several quizzes which must be taken online via Canvas.
 Each of the quizzes has a different point value.
 Please be sure you have read all of the assigned text prior to starting the quiz.
 The quizzes are timed.
 Each quiz consists of multiple choice, multiple answer, true/false, matching, and/or short answer items.
 With the exception of short answer/open response items, quizzes and tests are automatically scored in Canvas as they are submitted.
 Correct answers will not be available until after the deadline.